jmhdez/minimal-router/README.md

 The handler function will receive a single object with two properties `params` and `query`, that will contain the url parameters and the query string arguments.

-Parameters can be added to the routes using the syntax `:parameter` in the path, and they will passed to the `handler` function inside the `params` property of the arguments:
+Parameters can be added to the routes using the syntax `:parameter` in the `path`, and they will passed to the `handler` function inside the `params` property of the arguments:

 ```javascript
 router.add('user-contact', '/user/:userId/contact/:contactId', function({params}) {